lvclark/bioc-intro/_episodes/30-graphics-with-ggplot2.md

 The [website for ggplot2](https://ggplot2.tidyverse.org/) has a cheatsheet and other useful documentation.
 This is a very popular R package, so Google and Stack Overflow are also very helpful for getting answers!

+Since we'll be doing a lot of multi-line commands, it's very easy to accidentally send an incomplete command to the console.
+If you are trying to execute ggplot commands and nothing is happening, look at the prompt in the lower left.
+If it is a `+` instead of a `>`, click to put your cursor down there and then hit the
+<kbd>Esc</kbd> key.

 ## Your first plots